 It’s very likely your company will support a number of different workstyles depending on what the business needs to operate effectively whilst maintaining productive output.
 A number of companies are going further, allowing employees to choose their own workstyle.
 The most typical hybrid working patterns are either three days in the office and two at home, often referred to as 3:2, or two days in the office and three days remote (2:3).

 It’s also important to recognise that many people will not be able to work remotely to perform their jobs effectively so will need to be in the office or workplace five days a week.
 Additionally, some people find remote working does not work well for them, they may live in a shared house with limited space for a desk or that is not sufficiently quiet across a whole working day.

 A growing trend is for people to work in a third space or near home remote office as they provide the amenities and community of an office without the commute.
-Bars, restaurants or community spaces are also offering themselves up as third space work locations as demand for nearer home working options increase.
+Bars, restaurants or community spaces are also offering themselves up as third-space work locations as demand for nearer home working options increases.